Kerala State Land Bank: Surveillance and protection

 The KSLB, with its own machinery and with the help of local revenue officials, is undertaking the surveillance activities of the government lands.
 The creation of a Public Land Protection Force (PLPF) is currently at the final stage of implementation.
 The personnel from PLPF and the Village Officers will sign the Beat Registers to be maintained at monthly intervals so as to assure two inspections to a site in a month.

 A 24x7 toll-free number is available for reporting encroachments of public lands by the general public and also to inform about the government lands which are left out from inclusion in the website.
 It is proposed to make the toll free number an interactive voice response system (IVRS) during the annual plan period 2012–13.
 Protection of government lands is also being done by erecting boards and by erecting live and non-living fences around the sites.

+Updates

+The project has been put on hold as of 2022.